 Worship is at the centre of Grace.
 We come together to hear the word of God, celebrate God's kindness, and be with the people of God.
 The Sunday services at Grace are in the Anglican tradition of worship, using the Book of Alternative Services and the Book of Common Prayer.
 Whatever your background, though, we welcome you to join us.

-Weekdays at 9:00 am a service of morning prayer is held in the Chapel (to the right as you come in the door from the narthex).
-This brief service (fifteen minutes) is open to any who wish to join.
+These services are held in the Chapel (to the right as you come in the door from the narthex), and are open to any who wishes to join.

-Choral Matins is used once per year for the Remembrance Sunday service (the Sunday closest to November the 11th), and we do hold an occasional sung Evensong (a service of Evening Prayer from the BCP).
+Choral Matins is used once per year for the Remembrance Sunday service (the Sunday closest to November the 11th), and we do hold a monthly Evensong (a service of Evening Prayer from the BCP).
 We observe all significant feasts in the church calendar on Sundays nearest to them, and we mark many of them with special services outside of Sundays, such as Christmas Eve and Day, Ash Wednesday, Maundy Thursday, Good Friday, and Easter Vigil.

 Funerals are held at Grace.
-Please contact us at the address above to learn more about funerals and internment in the columbarium.
+Please contact us to learn more about funerals and immurment in the columbarium.